 - Gender: Girl

-Elizabeth lives with her mother and father.
-Elizabeth's mother is regularly employed.
+Mon lives with her mother and father.
+Mon's mother is sometimes employed.
 Her occupation is: Agriculture / Farmer.
-Elizabeth's father is regularly employed.
+Mon's father is sometimes employed.
 His occupation is: Agriculture / Farmer.
-Elizabeth has siblings living in the household.
-Elizabeth is not required to help with family duties at home due to age.Elizabeth's favourite activities and interests include: Art or Drawing, Ball Games.Activities that Elizabeth enjoys through the church are: Only Attends Project.Elizabeth does not attend school.
-She is in the equivalent of kindergarten.Elizabeth's family lives in the area of Lamas in Peru.
+Mon has a sibling living in the household.
+Mon helps with the following duties at home: Animal Care, Carries Water.Mon's favourite activities and interests include: Art or Drawing, Bicycling.Activities that Mon enjoys through the church are: Sunday School/Church.
+At the compassion centre Mon's favourite activities are: Listening to Bible Stories, Spending Time with Friends.
+Mon attends school.
+She is in the equivalent of grade 2.Mon's favourite subject is math.
+Her performance in school is average.Mon's family lives in the area of Ban Khun Yuam in Thailand.

 Today, children around the world are discovering that poverty doesn’t have to be their future.
 Help one more do the same by sponsoring with Compassion!

 While we're sorry you could not sponsor this specific child, we would love to help you find a different child to sponsor.